 Banned Book Week happens every September.
-This past year was September 22-28, 2019.
+This year it will be September 27 through October 3, 2020.
 Banned Book Week celebrates books that have been banned throughout the world for various reasons.
 Libraries are bastions of knowledge and education.

 Banned Books Week takes place every year to celebrate the freedom of reading.
 It is normally held the last week in September to highlight the history of censorship around the world.
 It brings together librarians, publishers, journalists, teachers, and readers of all types in a shared belief in the freedom to seek and to express ideas, even those that some would like to censor.
 It was once said “the solution to bad ideas isn’t censorship, it’s good ideas.”
 People often censor when they fear what books represent or the ideas they highlight.